 As part of our programme of organised events we offer residential and day retreats during which we explore the annual theme.
-‘Daring disciples’ is the theme for 2019.
-You can download a copy here.
+‘The God who speaks….’ is the theme for 2020.
 We hope it will help you to connect with your unique individual life journey and offer nourishment for the collective journey of faith communities in this time of change for the church.
 Our retreats provide space to reflect and pray and to have quality time with others.

 You can also come to us for an individual retreat, enabling yourself to take a step back from everyday life, relax, reflect and be nourished.
 We are happy to offer you guidance whilst you are here or you may decide just to have some space to yourself.

 We have many resources for reflection: the pilgrim walk – a reflective walk through the grounds; Trasna (the labyrinth); the Cross of Hope; stations of the cross; prayer spaces; peace garden and the art studio.
 Minsteracres is also ideally located for visiting the places associated with the Northern Saints.

 We welcome groups which support our ethos and want to use Minsteracres as a venue for an event or workshop.
 We can accommodate up to 80 people for residential or day events.
 We offer warm hospitality and good home cooking, using organic and locally sourced foods.
 Our youth centre is self-catering, with dormitories and separate accommodation for group leaders.

 We have made a video about what it is like to come on retreat and at the bottom of the page you’ll find stories about different people’s experiences here at Minsteracres

 A retreat is exactly what it sounds like — the chance to step aside from life for a while, to rest and just ‘be’ in a welcoming, peaceful and inspiring place like Minsteracres.